OlatunjiYso/forum/README.md

 5. Mongoose ODM

 #### Testing
-Tests were written with Mocha and Chai Chai-http
+Tests were written with Mocha Chai

 To run the the tests, run `npm test`